zerotired/apex/docs/source/options.rst

   simple function.

 apex.no_csrf =
-  OPTIONAL, a colon separated list of route names that should NOT be subject to CSRF tests.
+  OPTIONAL, a comma separated list of route names that should NOT be subject to CSRF tests.

 **Email Settings**